Lexington-Themes/lexington-tutorials/README.md

 # Tutorials from Lexington Themes

-This collection offers a range of code snippets tailored for Astro, alpine JS and Tailwind CSS projects.
+This collection offers a range of code snippets tailored for Astro, JavaScript, Alpine JS and Tailwind CSS projects.

 ## Check out all tutorials